KnpLabs/KnpMenuBundle/docs/index.rst

             xmlns:knp-menu="http://knplabs.com/schema/dic/menu">

             <!--
-                templating:       if true, enabled the helper for PHP templates
+                templating:       if true, enable the helper for PHP templates (deprecated)
                 default-renderer: the renderer to use, list is also available by default -->
             <knp-menu:config